skelouse/capstone-stock-analysis/README.md

 </div>

 ## Manually tuned model predictions
-> After some slight manual tuning of the network here are the predictions
+> After some slight manual tuning of the network here are the predictions.

 ![tune_pred](./bin/tuned_pred.jpg)